|Welcome to Stithians Parish Council Website

 There is, of course, no obligation to stay to the end of the meeting.
 You may leave whenever you wish.
 Come along, and see how your Parish Council works and what it does.
 You will be most welcome.

 COULD YOU BE A COUNCILLOR?
-There are currently three vacancies - Contact the Clerk for further information!!
+There are currently two vacancies - Contact the Clerk for further information!!

 Neighbourhood Watch in the Parish is well on the way to being reintroduced in many areas.